 - 9. Can the employer require an employee to see a doctor? - The employer cannot require the employee to undergo a special test for the Coronavirus. - If the employer has doubts whether the employee is fit to work, the employer can send the employee to undergo an extraordinary medical check.
 However, in the current circumstances, the employer should verify the planned approach with the occupational health facility first. - 10.
-If employees are sent on suspension from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid? - An employee on garden leave is entitled to a salary reimbursement in the amount of the employee's average earnings. - If an employee refuses to come to work without reason, such absence would be classified as unexcused absence and the employee will not be entitled to any remuneration. - Temporary closure of operations by the employer would be classified as another obstacle to work on the employer's side i.e., a situation in which an employee is entitled to time off since he/she cannot perform work due to reasons on the employer's side.
+If employees are suspended from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid? - Under Slovak law, the concept of suspension of employment is not recognized.
+An employee on garden leave is entitled to a salary reimbursement in the amount of the employee's average earnings. - If an employee refuses to come to work without reason, such absence would be classified as unexcused absence and the employee will not be entitled to any remuneration. - Temporary closure of operations by the employer would be classified as another obstacle to work on the employer's side, i.e., a situation in which an employee is entitled to time off since he/she cannot perform work due to reasons on the employer's side.
 During this period employees would be entitled to a salary reimbursement in the amount of the employee's average earnings. - 11.
 If kindergartens and schools are being closed and employees need to stay home and cannot work, does the employer need to pay them and if so for how long?